Alipin: Differences from the western concept of slavery

 The inheritance of the alipin status was subject to a complex system of rules dependent on the offspring's condition known as the saya.
 For example, the first child of a male freeman and a female alipin would be free, but their second child would be an alipin like the mother; and so on with the rest of the children.
 If the number of children was not even, the last child would be a partial alipin.
 The master of an aliping namamahay might also sometimes take one child of the latter as an alipin sa gigilid in the case of the latter's death.
 They might become sibin or ginogatan ("favorites") of their masters and be set free upon the master's death.

 An alipin who inherits the debts of their parents was known as a gintubo (literally "grown up with").
-Children of parents who are both alipin were known as ginlubos, while the children of ginlubos were known as lubos nga oripun.
+Children of parents who are both alipin were known as ginlubos, while the children of ginlubos were known as lubos nga ulipon.

 Partial alipin retain their alipin ancestors' obligations according to their degree of relation.
 The partial alipin child of a timawa and an alipin, for example, will inherit half of their alipin parent's obligations, while the grandchild of an alipin will only owe a quarter.
 Half alipin whose services were scheduled alternately by months are referred to as bulan ("moon" or "month") or pikas ("half").
 Quarter alipin were referred to as tilor or sagipat ("quarter").
 They could also freely buy their way out of service if they can afford it.
 Part or all of the alipin duties of the parents are often taken over by their children.